LevkovychBorya/groot-telegram-bot/README.md

 Use name `TeleToken` and save your token in plaintext.

-Now you're ready to deploy the infrastrucuture:

-Go ahead and [export your AWS credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html) into the shell:
+2. Go ahead and [export your AWS credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html) into the shell:

 ```sh
 export AWS_ACCESS_KEY_ID=AKIAIOSFODNN7EXAMPLE